skovati/website/www/content/blog/vim.md

   - unix
   - programming
 ---
-*Disclaimer: This blog post is not meant to teach Vim, (that might come later) just to act as inspiration to start the learning journey if you've been convinced by this post and want to learn Vim, here are a few fantastic tutorials that helped me get started*:
+*Disclaimer: This blog post is not meant to teach Vim, (that might come later) just to act as inspiration to start the learning journey.*

+*If you've been convinced by this post and want to learn Vim, here are a few fantastic tutorials that helped me get started:*

 - `vimtutor`, Vim's built in tutorial, if Vim is installed on your system, just run `vimtutor` for an interactive tutorial
 - [Ben Awad's Tutorial](https://www.youtube.com/watch?v=IiwGbcd8S7I) - watch this first, no BS, beginner to advanced